tigerkelly/utils/README.md

 These are pretty much simple C code that should compile without any issues.

 To build just type **make** and the libraries will be placed in the **libs** directory.

+### Description of each library.

+	- ini - Is a set of functions to support .ini type files.
+I use this a lot for storing and retriving configuration data for a program or system.  (see file **[libini.txt](ini/src/libini.txt)